top of page

 6. Where should I register my Will?

-The two options for non-Muslim expatriates in the UAE are the DIFC Wills Service Centre and the Abu Dhabi Wills Registry.
-The best place for you to register your Will depends on the location of your assets in the UAE and your personal preferences.
+The two options for non-Muslim expatriates in the UAE are the DIFC Wills Service Centre and the the Wills Registry for Non-Muslims at the Abu Dhabi Judicial Department (the "ADJD").
+The best place for you to register your Will depends on your personal circumstances and preferences.
+Each registry has its benefits over the other (please the FAQs below for more details).

 The advantages and disadvantages of each registry will differ from person to person.
 The best option for you will depend on your personal circumstances and requirements.
 Our legal professionals will discuss these with you so you can decide which option is best for you.